+Our approach is to provide support and guidance to help improve our members’ workplace mental health solutions using the One Mind at Work Charter as a framework for a comprehensive organizational approach to workplace mental health.
 We tailor our approach to what suits you best.
 We can focus internally on advising teams or connecting to experts to help expand or improve workplace mental health support and services.
-We work externally to create platforms for companies to share activities and build up the reputation of the organization as one that is invested and a leader employee mental health.
-We do not duplicate your EAP programs but rather help create an environment and culture that celebrates neurodiversity and eliminates stigma and discrimination.
+We work externally to create platforms for companies to share activities and build their reputation of the organization as one that is invested in the mental health of its employees and a leader in mental health.
+We do not duplicate your EAPs but rather help create an environment and culture that celebrates neurodiversity and eliminates stigma and discrimination.

-- Regular check-in: We are available to you at a frequency that makes sense (typically quarterly) to discuss plans for growing or changing mental health support.
+Regular check-in: We are available to you at a frequency that makes sense (typically quarterly) to discuss plans for growing or changing mental health support.
 We often review programs implemented, talk through approaches, address questions, and identify helpful connections to experts.
 This regular engagement usually includes our primary point of contact at the member organization, as well as colleagues that can help form connection points and buy-in.

-- Live or recorded “fireside chats”: Many of our member organizations have invited Garen Staglin, co-founder of One Mind at Work, to speak onsite about workplace mental health and have found that these “fireside chats” inspire employees across teams and levels of leadership to start conversations around mental health.
-Usually, a senior leader will host the conversation with Garen, helping to set an example of an open dialogue about mental health – a very important element of any workplace mental health strategy.
+Live or recorded “fireside chats”: Many of our member organizations have invited One Mind at Work to speak onsite or virtually about workplace mental health.
+Audiences include executive leadership teams, mental health ambassador/ally programs, mental health employee resource groups (ERGs), or general informational events during Mental Health Awareness Month.
+There is strong evidence to support the impact of leaders who publicly commit to supporting workforce mental health, and setting an example of an open dialogue about mental health – a very important element of any workplace mental health strategy.

 The One Mind at Work network is extensive, diverse, and high-caliber and provides several external opportunities for members:

-- Media exposure: While not exclusive to members, on a bi-weekly basis we areposting to Forbes on select topics related to workplace mental health.
-Brandon Staglin, One Mind’s president, is expanding the topics covered in his BrainWaves Facebook Live broadcast to explore workforce themes and video clips are being made available.
-We work alongside PR and social media experts that are equipped with the tools and skills to elevate our members’ victories in workplace mental health if such promotion is appropriate for the organization.
+Media exposure: While not exclusive to members, on a bi-weekly basis we are posting to Forbes on select topics related to workplace mental health.
+Additionally, Brandon Staglin, One Mind’s president, explores a variety of topics, including workplace mental health, in his Brain Waves Facebook Live broadcast.
+We also work alongside PR and social media experts that are equipped with the tools and skills to elevate our members’ victories in workplace mental health if such promotion is appropriate for the organization.

-- Research opportunities: We execute a robust research agenda throughout the year.
-Past offerings include ourCHRO Insights Series, Depression calculator (based on a paper articulating the business case for workplace mental health), and publications on topics like supporting neurodiversity in the workforce.
+Research opportunities: We execute a robust research agenda throughout the year.
+Past offerings include our CHRO Insights Series, Depression Calculator, and publications on topics like supporting neurodiversity in the workforce.
 We seek to develop research that closely aligns with the topics that are most important to our members and welcome opportunities to collaborate and cobrand reports with our partners, members, and the broader mental health community.